-If you are nominated, the BC PNP will issue you a confirmation of nomination as a provincial nominee.
+Once your signed Conditions of Nomination declaration has been received by the BC PNP, you will be issued a confirmation of nomination as a provincial nominee.

 The nomination will allow you and your eligible dependent family members to apply for permanent residence to IRCC under the Provincial Nominee Class.